I Want My Loved Ones to Go with Me: Release and promotion

 Following a short interval, Noah Cyrus returned to music with the single "Don't Put It All on Me", a collaboration with the indie folk band Fleet Foxes.
 It was released by Records Label and Columbia Records on March 19, 2025, alongside a music video directed by Luis Villanueva, and a press release that teased more music from Cyrus.
 The song features melancholic and nostalgic themes, and was written about Cyrus's role in their family, according to her brother's perspective.
 The release of the song followed an increasing public feud between the family after the divorce of Tish and Billy Ray Cyrus.
 A second single, titled "I Saw the Mountains", was released on May 16 alongside a video directed by Rudy Grazziani and Navs.

 Cyrus announced her second album, I Want My Loved Ones to Go with Me, on June 16, 2025, along with its cover artwork and track listing.
-The album contains eleven tracks and is set to be released on July 11, 2025, through Records and Columbia.
+The album contains eleven tracks and was released on July 11, 2025, through Records and Columbia.
 Cyrus, Mike Crossey and PJ Harding co-produced the album, while Fleet Foxes, Ella Langley, Blake Shelton, and Bill Callahan appear as guests performers.
 The third single, "New Country" with Shelton, was released on June 20.
-To support the album, Cyrus is set to embark on a North American concert tour, the I Want My Loved Ones to Go with Me Tour, commencing in September 2025.
+To support the album, Cyrus started a North American concert tour, the I Want My Loved Ones to Go with Me Tour, commenced in September 2025.